shwetaraut676/ClassificationAssignment/README.md

 Incorporated Pickle for serialization, enabling deployment on FastAPI or other platforms.

 -Included an example to showcase the functionality and effectiveness of the code.

+## Few Shot Learning
+Few-shot learning in Machine Learning refers to a learning where the model is trained to make accurate predictions with only a small number of examples per class.
+As opposed to Zero shot and Once shot learning.
+This is done so that it can generalize to unseen or new data for prediction using just a few examples.

+## app.py file for deployment
+I created an app.py file in spyder to deploy my model locally using fastapi.

+##